-So, a bit more about Toms ZW journey…
+So, a bit more about Toms zero waste journey…

-Much like Anna and I, Tom has been aware from a young age like about environmental issues.
-He was always conscious to not drop litter.
+Much like Anna and I, Tom has been aware of environmental issues from a young age, being always conscious to not drop litter.
 In fact, as a child, his mom used to find that his pockets were full of banana skins as he knew they should go on the compost heap!
-I hope for his washing machines sake he now takes around a Tupperware box for his compost.
+I hope for his washing machine's sake he now takes around a Tupperware box for his compost...

-Then, in much the same way as Anna and I, the spark to start the ZW journey came from watching documentaries like Plastic Oceans, researching the ethos behind it and just getting stuck in.
+Then, in much the same way as Anna and I, the spark to start the zero waste journey came from watching documentaries like Plastic Oceans, researching the ethos behind it and just getting stuck in.

-Like with most ZWers, once you start your journey, you can't stop seeing useless, wasteful packaging everywhere.
+Like with most zero-wasters, once you start your journey, you can't stop seeing useless, wasteful packaging everywhere.
 And that was the inspiration to start The Clean Kilo.

-Simply, because there is nothing else like it here.
+Simply, because there's nothing else like it here.

-We were discussing with Tom that a waste-free shop isn’t a new concept We are just slow as a country to catch on, the momentum is starting now and package free shops are super successful elsewhere in the country and the world.
+We were discussing with Tom that a waste-free shop isn’t a new concept and how we're just slow as a country to catch on.
+However, the momentum is starting now and package-free shops are super successful elsewhere in the country and the world.

 It really seems like it’s a good year to start, everyone is becoming more eco-conscious.

-This should be the start of a catalyst for change- we can see that local consumers want to buy cousinly.
-Lots of industries will have to change, to echo this demand.
-Due to Toms chemical studies in the past, he knows that biodegradable plastics aren’t the answer (as these need industrial conditions to biodegrade, and all too often, still end up in the oceans.
+This should be the start of a catalyst for change – we can see that local consumers want to buy cousinly – but lots of industries will have to change to echo this demand.
+Due to Tom's chemical studies in the past, he knows that biodegradable plastics aren’t the answer as these need industrial conditions to biodegrade, and all too often, still end up in the oceans.

 How can you prepare?